json-bateman/watchma/action-plan.md

     how that would work, might have to just replace the entire screen via SSE?
 (I solved this by just overwriting the whole page with an SSE event)
     - [X] Make Join table update with kept alive SSE connection (see side quest)
-    - [ ] Clean up rooms after 30s of being empty?
+    - [ ] Clean up rooms after 10s of being empty?
     - [ ] Delete room if host leaves or pass host?

 - Game flow
     - [X] move from lobby state to movies state
-    - [ ] People vote (don't need SSE, everyone can have own instance)
+    - [X] People vote (don't need SSE, everyone can have own instance)
-    - [ ] Submit button to submit choices
+    - [X] Submit button to submit choices
-    - [ ] View results!
+    - [X] View results!
+    - [ ] Fix map sorting, when there's ties, users can get different results on final screen

 - Deploy
     - [ ] Deploy this as a docker container so people can download and use with their Jellyfin servers